-I guess this was before I got my new favorite chalked smoked glaze.
-I was using a black paint wash to give it a glaze.
-I wasn’t loving it.
+This was before I got my new favorite chalked smoked glaze.
+I was using a black paint wash to give it a glaze and I wasn’t loving it.

 It was time to bring out the Homeright Finish Max Super .
 As always I started painting my project upside down.

 See?
-Here is the table with the black wash on it.
-Not a fan!
+Here is the coffee table bench with the black wash on it.
+Unfortunately, I am not a fan!